grero/monkeyanalysis/README.md

 		%							to target
 		%	sort_event		:		the event used to sort the trials.
 Defaults
 		%							to 'target'
+		%	doplot			:		indicate whether to plot results for ecah cell
+		%	dosave			:		indicate whether the computed values should be saved
+		%	logfile			:		log file to write the result to, defaults to 1, i.e.
+		%							standard out.
+Both a file name and a file handle can
+		%							be specified
 		%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 To compute visual response fields, use the following function